ieee-ashoka-it/chimera2024/pages/events/triathlon.md

         amount: "12,000"
       - position: "Third Place"
         amount: "8,000"
----

-Interested in problem solving, quizzing and showing off your knowledge in the fields of Mathematics and Physics?
+desc: "Interested in problem solving, quizzing and showing off your knowledge in the fields of Mathematics and Physics?
 The LGP Academic Triathlon is the perfect competition for you!
 The triathlon will consist of three stages tailored to test different academic skills namely mathematical computation, logical reasoning and estimation and trivia / general knowledge in the field of Physics.
-Teams of 3 will compete to earn points across the stages and the top three teams on the leaderboard at the end will be awarded the cash prizes!
+Teams of 3 will compete to earn points across the stages and the top three teams on the leaderboard at the end will be awarded the cash prizes!"
+---
 ### Competition Guidelines
 #### Integration Bee:
   - The integration bee aims to challenge participants' mastery of integral calculus and provide a platform for students to showcase their proficiency in solving a variety of integration problems efficiently and accurately.
 The competition is geared towards students majoring in mathematics, physics, and related fields, as well as anyone with a passion for calculus and problem-solving.